 — Vijay Shekhar (@vijayshekhar) October 4, 2016

-The Google Pixel, an online Flipkart Exclusive, is available for pre-booking from October 13!
-There are exclusive exchange deals of up to INR 27000 (+INR 3500 on premium phones), No Cost EMI offers and the first 1000 customers who pre-order will get EGVs worth 10% of the phone’s value.
+The Google Pixel, an online Flipkart product, is available for pre-booking from October 13!
+There are exchange deals of up to INR 27000 (+INR 3500 on premium phones), No Cost EMI offers and the first 1000 customers who pre-order will get EGVs worth 10% of the phone’s value.

 Before you get your hands on this #MadeByGoogle phone, don’t you want to know why they are in so much demand?
 We’re here to help you understand.

 Here are top features you should be looking forward to in the Google Pixel:

 The software says it all

 What makes the Google Pixel phone different from its predecessor, the Nexus smartphones?
 It’s the software!
 The phones run on the latest version of Google’s mobile operating system – the Android 7.1 Nougat.
 However, the Pixel won’t be the bare, stock Android for which Nexus devices were known.
 This time, Google has done things a little differently.
 The Pixel comes with a few features that will not be available on other phones that get the Android Nougat update.
 Pixel users will have access to the Google Assistant (virtual assistant app), unlimited cloud backup for multimedia, and a Smart Storage feature that automatically backs up photos and video when your Pixel’s storage is full.
 New tools like the Pixel launcher, split-screen multitasking, a quick switch adapter for wired setup from Android or iPhone, are added features that make the phone even more drool-worthy.
 The Pixel phones offer extended system theming options, unique navigation bar icons, and a dynamic calendar date icon.